467014-glitch/Portfolio/README.md

     <div class="about">
         <p>
-            I'm a student with experience in interact with many people from different country with english language while trying too learn their language aswell, for example like English , Chinese, and Japanese.
+            I'm a student with experience interacting with many people from different countries in English while trying to learn their language as well, for example English, Chinese, and Japanese.
-            I enjoy talking and exchange our oppinion, talk about daily life, and give each other a compliment or advice.
+            I enjoy talking and exchanging opinions, discussing daily life, and giving each other compliments or advice.
         </p>
     </div>
 </section>